Bee Classes for 2023

 If you are thinking about becoming a beekeeper, we strongly recommend you take one of the introductory courses offered in the area.
 While keeping bees is a fun, exciting and fulfilling experience, getting started can be overwhelming and confusing.
 Understanding bee biology, navigating the myriad of choices in equipment and starting to develop you own philosophy are among the outcomes of a good bee class.
-Click the link above to access the list.
+Click the links below to access class information.

-- Nucs – Questions to Ask the Producer
+- How to Purchase Nucs – Questions to Ask the Producer

 - Beekeeper Calendar handout

 - How to Interpret Powdered Sugar Roll Results

 - How to Sample and Test for Varroa Mites